 - A deep sense of responsibility

-A cursory glance at the companies they helped create reveal these principles in action.
+A cursory glance at the companies they designed and developed reveals these principles in action.
 Some of the highlights from their portfolio include:

-San Francisco’s Wilbur Labs formed in 2016 by Phil Santoro and David Kolodny.
-The studio identifies industry pain points, and forms startups around concepts solving these issues.
+San Francisco’s Wilbur Labs was formed in 2016 by Phil Santoro and David Kolodny.
+The studio identifies industry pain points and forms startups around concepts solving these issues.

-A more traditional startup studio, Wilbur Labs identifies bold ideas with a true potential in the modern marketplace, and leverages their talent and experience to turn them into successful new companies.
-The studio uses their lab to perform an initial analysis of the viability of each idea for a new product or service.
+A more traditional startup studio, Wilbur Labs identifies bold ideas with true potential in the modern marketplace and leverages their talent and experience to turn them into successful new companies.
+The studio uses its lab to perform an initial analysis of the viability of each idea for a new product or service.
 After this validation step, they onboard leadership with specific experience in the relevant target market to manage this new business.

 Founded by Jack Abraham in 2012, the San Francisco-based Atomic leverages a disciplined approach to form disruptive startup businesses from innovative ideas.